0xalbert/amm_simulator/README.md

 # Simple AMM simulator

-This is a simple simulation of a constant product automated market maker created using the R language.
+This is a simple simulation of a constant product automated market maker with impermanent loss calcuation created using the R language.
+There are two scripts available under the ```uniswap``` subfolder:

+* eth_dai_pool (Simulates a pool composed by ETH and DAI)
+* snx_eth_pool (Simulates a pool composed by SNX and ETH)

 Requirements: